hhblaze/DBreeze/README.md

 DBreeze ![Image of DBreeze](http://download-codeplex.sec.s-msft.com/Download?ProjectName=dbreeze&DownloadId=375768&Build=20717) Database
 =====================
-DBreeze Database is a professional, open-source, NoSql (embedded Key / Value storage), transactional, ACID-compliant, multi-threaded, object database management system for
+DBreeze Database is a professional, open-source, NoSql ( embedded Key-Value store ), transactional, ACID-compliant, multi-threaded, object database management system for
 .NET 3.5> XAMARIN MONO .
 Written in C#

 - It's a free software for those, who think that it should be free.